What Is The Difference Between A Bookkeeper And An Accountant?

 As previously said, bookkeepers are critical to your company’s continuous financial health.

-The main difference between a bookkeeper and an accountant is that a bookkeeper is responsible for performing bookkeeping activities in the company where financial transactions are recorded systematically, whereas accountants are responsible for the accounting of past financial transactions as well as reporting the company’s financial affairs, which shows the company’s clear financial position.
+The primary distinction between a bookkeeper and an accountant is that a bookkeeper is responsible for performing bookkeeping activities in the company where financial transactions are recorded in a systematic manner, whereas accountants are responsible for the accounting of past financial transactions as well as reporting the company’s financial affairs, which demonstrates the company’s clear financial position.
+In other words, a book-keeper is responsible for the company’s financial transactions being recorded in a systematic manner, whereas accountants are responsible for reporting the company’s financial affairs.

-However, there should be no distinction between a bookkeeper’s job and that of an accountant in the accounting process.
-An accountant may be required to correlate and verify the books or records given by a bookkeeper in accounting operations.
+On the other hand, there should be no difference between the jobs of a book-keeper and those of an accountant when it comes to the accounting process.
+During accounting procedures, an accountant could be asked to correlate and check the books or records that were handed to them by a book-keeper.

 Bookkeeping is a transactional and administrative position that records financial transactions such as purchases, receipts, sales, and payments on a daily basis.
 Accounting is more subjective, delivering financial insights to business owners based on facts from their bookkeeping.